DataStax-Academy/zdm-scenario-katapod/step3.md

 ./zdm-util-v2.0.3
 ```

-Once you are done with the answers, a `zdm-ansible-container` is created and started
+Once you are done, answer "Yes" to "Do you wish to proceed?": a `zdm-ansible-container` is created and started
 on the host machine's Docker.
 Check with

 ```